How To Introduce and Serve Tree Nuts

 All tree nuts are considered to be a top nine allergen.
 For this reason, it is important to introduce each nut separately to monitor for a reaction.
 If you need more information on how to do this, then see our post on introducing allergens in our library.
 Just remember that 90% of babies will not have a food allergy.
 So although introducing allergens may make you feel a little nervous, it is unlikely that they will have a reaction.

-It is recommended that once a top nine allergen is introduced that you keep it in your little one’s diet twice a week to reduce the risk of allergy developing.
+It is recommended that once a top nine allergen is introduced that you keep it in your little one’s diet twice a week to reduce the risk of allergy developing until the age of 5.
 This can be tricky with so many types of tree nuts!
 So, once you have introduced several tree nuts you can blend them to make a mixed nut meal to add to cooking or sprinkle on food to keep up regular exposure with ease.
 You could also make muffins or fritters using a mixed nut meal and freeze them to pull out once a week for easy exposure.
 If you include flour, eggs and milk in there too then you are covering several allergens in one go (we are all about making life easy here!).

 How to serve